AscendingPassage.com HOME PAGE.

 In the reign of the Emperor Tiberius, men already marvelled at this

-temple, as at a relic of the most distant and nebulous past.
+temple, as a relic of the most distant and nebulous past.
 The

 geographer Strabo wrote in those days: "It is an admirable palace